ibm-cloud-docs/containers/cs_subnets.md

 4. Optional: [Enable routing between subnets on the same VLAN](#vlan-spanning).

 5. Add a private load balancer service or a private Ingress application load balancer to access your app over the private network.
-If you want to use a private IP address from the subnet that you added when you create a private load balancer or a private Ingress application load balancer, you must specify an IP address.
+To use a private IP address from the subnet that you added, you must specify an IP address.
 Otherwise, an IP address is chosen at random from the IBM Cloud infrastructure (SoftLayer) subnets or user-provided subnets on the private VLAN.
 For more information, see [Configuring access to an app by using the load balancer service type](cs_loadbalancer.html#config) or [Enabling the private application load balancer](cs_ingress.html#private_ingress).

 <br />